 UkuWorld Community is here to offer you the ability to share your experiences with fellow ukulele enthusiasts and discuss.
 This in a friendly and respectful environment without too many bells and whistles.
 Login or register and come and join the fun!

-My name is Jonas and I’ve been an ukulele fanatic for quite a while now.
-I’ve been studying music since I was 6 years old and started playing the piano a while after that.
-After the piano I started learning to play the guitar (acoustic), mainly finger style (novice/intermediate) and some occasional pop songs.
+Hi!
+My name is Jonas.
+I’ve been an ukulele fanatic for quite a few years now.
+I’ve been studying music since I was 6 years old and started playing the piano at the academy a while after that.
+After the piano I started learning to play the guitar (acoustic) by myself, mainly finger style (novice/intermediate) and some occasional pop songs.

-After a few years of playing the guitar I had an impulsive moment and picked up my first ukulele at a local music shop.
+After a few years of playing the guitar I had a very impulsive moment and picked up my first ukulele at a local music shop which was for some reason still open at 10 pm.
 It was the cheapest Makala ukulele in plain mahogany (laminate).
 I quickly learned that I needed to get a better ukulele (one that stays in tune, has more volume, better intonation, sustain…).
-After a lot of research I’d found the perfect ukulele at TheUkuleleSite (used to be Hawaii Music Supply), a limited edition tenor Kala with a solid cedar top and solid golden acacia back and sides.
+After a lot of research I’d found the perfect ukulele at TheUkuleleSite (used to be Hawaii Music Supply back in the day), a limited edition tenor Kala with a solid cedar top and solid golden acacia back and sides.
 I absolutely LOVE it, it is an incredible little thing.
 I keep it in a vintage tweed ukulele case from the lovely people over at TheUkuleleMovement.

 Want more info about something?
 Feel free to use the contact form to send me a message.